How Students Can Achieve Goals by Setting Deadlines

 - Schedule each step on your calendar.
 This will prevent you from procrastinating and missing deadlines.

 - Figure out the right time limit.
-Parkinson’s Law states that work expands to fill the time available to complete it.
-In other words, if you give yourself an hour to do your homework, you’ll spend an hour on it, but if you give yourself 30 minutes, you can probably get it done faster.
-That’s why you should set a time limit that pushes you to be as efficient as possible—but don’t make the time limit so short that it’s impossible to reach.
+If you give yourself an hour to do your homework, you’ll spend an hour on it, but if you give yourself 30 minutes, you can probably get it done faster.
+Try not to t make the time limit so short that it’s impossible to reach.

-- Use a timer.
-You can use a kitchen timer or an app such as the Free Countdown Timer to keep track of time and prevent you from working too slowly.
+- Use a timer to keep track of time and prevent you from working too slowly.

 - Anticipate mistakes or delays.
 If you miss a deadline, what will you do?
 Figure out a plan ahead of time for dealing with problems so you don’t get discouraged if something happens.